KBVKarthik/Python_Miniprojects/README.md

 # Python Miniprojicts
-A repository of all my pthon min-projects.
+A repository of all my python min-projects.